walcutt/vesper-ridge-wiki/_notes/vesper-ridge-wiki/_public/S/Supervisor Argrave.md

 title: Supervisor Argrave
 ---

 A mid-level [[Black Light Mining Company|Black Light]] boss, a manager of personnel and industrial goods on the [[Harbor Ward]] waterfront.
-He wants to get out of the game, and the city, and through means unknown he’s managed to get his hands on a [[Permit of Leave]].
-For the sake of [[Poor Jimmy Ashcroft|Poor Jimmy]], [[Rook]] would like you to take it off his hands.
+He recently filed for a [[Permit of Leave]] and intended to flee the city, until Catalin stole the document and left him bleeding on the floor of his office.